 • Shrub/Scrub (<1%).
 This community type is indicative of poor drainage and persistent flooding throughout much of the growing season.
-It is commonly found occupying silted in backwaters or areas where water is trapped due to natural or man-made levees.
+It is commonly found occupying silted in backwaters or areas where water is trapped due to natural or manmade levees.
 Dominant species include black willow, swamp privet (Forestiera acuminata), buttonbush (Cephalanthus occidentalis), and green ash.
 Longevity of this community depends upon on the continued rate of sedimentation and duration of flooding.
 Eventually, this community will transition to a maple-ash-elm community.

 • Grassland (<1%).
 Grassland represents drier upland areas that are >10% vegetated with perennial grasses and forbs.
 This general class may include fallow fields, sand prairies, and shrubby vegetation <25%.
-It generally exists near other upland types, such as scrubshrubs or upland forest.
+It generally exists near other upland types, such as scrub-shrubs or upland forest.
 Grasslands are infrequently flooded and are typically found growing where soils are dry.
 Dry and sand prairies are types of grasslands falling under this land cover classification.

-- Dry Prairie.
+• Dry Prairie.
 Although the wet prairie was very extensive, the largest grassland of the UMRS floodplain was likely that of the dry prairie.
 Dry prairies occupied higher terraces that experienced flooding for short durations or that rarely flooded.
 Dry prairie communities were dominated by big bluestem (Andropogon gerardi), indian grass (Sorghastrum nutans), sideoats grama (Bouteloua curtipendula), Canada wildrye (Elymus canadensis), Canada goldenrod (Solidago canadensis), compassplant (Silphium laciniatum), and sawtooth sunflower (Helianthus grosseserratus).
 Fire maintained these communities and rapid tree invasion occurred with fire suppression.
-With the advent of the steel-bladed plow, dry prairies were rapidly converted to cropland and only remnants remain. - Sand Prairie.
-This prairie type was found on sand deposits left by glacial outwash.
-These sites were the most xeric and supported many species that are found in the mixed and short grass prairies of the western United States.
-Dominants included hairy grama (Bouteloua hirsute), prairie Junegrass (Koeleria macrantha), porcupine grass (Miscanthus sinensis), sand dropseed (Sporobolus cryptandrus), and little bluestem (Schizachyrium scoparium).
-This land cover also includes state listed species such as the fragile prickly pear (Opuntia fragilis), Kittentails (Besseya bullii), False Heather (Hudsonia tomentosa), Phacelia (Phacelia gilioides), James' Clammyweed (Polanisia jamesii), and Patterson's Bindweed (Stylisma pickeringii).
-Like the other grassland communities, maintenance is through the use of prescribed fire.
+With the advent of the steel-bladed plow, dry prairies were rapidly converted to cropland and only remnants remain.